tinacms/tina.io/content/guides/nextjs/adding-tina/overview.md

 ### Function Components Preferred over Class Components

 Tina makes extensive use of React Hooks, which can only be used inside of function components.
-Our documentation will opt for expressing components as function components instead of class components.
+Our documentation will opt for expressing components as function components instead of class components in most cases.

 ## More Info